jmgonza6/crystal-builder/README.md

       Right mouse           scene display menu

     Keyboard events:
         'A'                   display atoms and unit cell
         'a'                   display atoms only
         'B'                   display bonds, uniform nearest neighbor cutoff 'b'                   hide bonds
         'C'                   increase nearest neighbor cutoff
         'c'                   decrease nearest neighbor cutoff
         'e'                   exit and save the data from the rendering scene 'o'                   orthographic projection of the crystal
         'p'                   perspective projection of the crystal
-      'r' then Left mouse   rotate the crystal in all 3 dimensions 'z' then Left mouse   zoom toward/away from the crystal '0'                   reset orientation of crystal to looking down z toward xy plane '1'                   view the xz "a-c" plane of the crystal '2'                   view the yz "b-c" plane of the crystal '3'                   rotate crystal about x by -45˚, and then -45˚ about z, 'psuedo' perspective view '+'                   increase the particle radius uniformly
+        'r' then LeftButton   rotate the crystal in all 3 dimensions 'W'                   change background to white and bounding box to black 'w'                   change background to black and bounding box to white 'z' then LeftButton   zoom toward/away from the crystal '0'                   reset orientation of crystal to looking down z toward xy plane '1'                   view the xz "a-c" plane of the crystal '2'                   view the yz "b-c" plane of the crystal '3'                   rotate crystal about x by -45˚, and then -45˚ about z, 'psuedo' perspective view '+'                   increase the particle radius uniformly
         '-'                   decrease the particle radius uniformly

+        Up arrow              Shift the crystal in positive vertical screen direction Down arrow            Shift the crystal in negative vertical screen direction Left arrow            Shift the crystal in negative horizontal screen direction Right arrow           Shift the crystal in positive horizontal screen direction

 __________________________________________________________________________________